Development Guide¶

 Creating Templates¶

-Add templates in templates/:
+Add templates in templates/frontend/:

-<!-- templates/blog/list.html.jinja -->
+<!-- templates/frontend/blog/list.html.jinja -->

 {% extends "base/skeleton.html.jinja" %}